D04: The Role of a Lietime

 BAJANKLES: Head over to Crafty.

 DERF: What's Crafty?
 Is that where you go and you craft the story of the film?
-Or is it someone like I'm building a set out of raw wood and parts that the greatest actors may tread in front of?
+Or is it someone like, uhh, building a set out of like, raw wood and parts that the greatest actors may tread in front of?

 BAJANKLES: It's a table where we keep the food.

-MORGUE BOT 3: Welcome to the morg—Oh, no, I am so embarrassed.
+MORGUE BOT 3: Welcome to the morg—Oh, oh, I am so embarrassed.
 We are no longer in the morgue.
-Thank you for having me.
+Thank you for having me—ohh…

-BAJANKLES: Shut up.
+BAJANKLES: Shhhut up.
 Have you ever shoveled orse shit?

-BAJANKLES: We got seventy-five orses on this picture.
-You got to get over there and shovel that shit.
+BAJANKLES: We got seventy-five orses on this picture!
+You gotta get over there and shovel that shit!

 MORGUE BOT 3: Oh, it is a dream come true.

 DERF: Yeah, I guess me.
-I'm the Crafty guy on this.
+I'm, uh, the Crafty… guy on this.
 What kind of holo is this?
 Is this a big-time feature?
-Is it space gangsters or anything?
+Is it, uh… space gangsters or anything?

 BIT-PART PLAYER: Are you trying to talk to us?

-DERF: I'll unwrap them for you.
-I don't know if we're just a couple sentient beings standing near each other.
+DERF: Okay.
+I’ll—I'll unwrap them for you.
+I don't know, we're just a couple sentient beings standing near each other.
 Just a table separating us.

-BIT PLAYER: There's a table separating us for a reason.
+BIT PLAYER: [condescendingly] There's a table separating us for a reason.

 DERF: Are you stars, or why are you being so mean?